jcalixte/rnrps/article/article.md

 ### The React Native component

 After all these operations, it is finally time to display our game in screen.
 The code below is the page `Play` after the player submit the game id in the home page.
-We can init the liveGame; telling PouchDb to only sync the documents we need.
+We can initialize the liveGame; telling PouchDb to only syncs documents we need.

 When fetching the play if there is no player 2, we join the play 🙂.

-We can listen to changes by adding a listener to th `SYNC_UP` event from our PouchDb repository.
+We can listen to changes by adding a listener to the `SYNC_UP` event from our PouchDb repository.

 ```tsx
 // src/views/Play.tsx